 - Total number of mail carriers bitten by dogs (2021) – 5,400

 Dog Bite Fatalities

-On rare occasions, a dog bite kills a victim.
+On rare occasions, dog attacks kill a victim.
 The attack and bite(s) may kill the victim immediately.
 In some cases, a bite can cause a victim to develop an infection or rabies and die a short time later.
 Those with certain pre-existing conditions, such as a compromised immune system, are most at risk.

 This is one of the most horrific and senseless ways to lose a loved one.
-Sadly, children and to a lesser extent, the elderly are most at risk of dying due to a dog bite, but it can happen to anyone, regardless of their age.
+Sadly, children and to a lesser extent, the elderly are most at risk of dying due to dog attacks, but it can happen to anyone, regardless of their age.

 If you lost someone close to you because of a dog owner’s negligent or reckless behavior, know that you have the rights beyond any criminal charges against the dog owner.
 You can also seek justice for your loss in civil court.

 How Likely Are You to be Bitten?

 Looking at this question from a purely statistical point of view, your chances of being bitten are about 1 out of 69.
 Of those bitten, 1 in 5 will require medical attention.
 This is based on the Centers for Disease Control (CDC) statistics.